dahmide/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 4: Print all the letters except q and e. <br>
 Task 5: Prints all single digit numbers of base 10 starting from 0, followed by a new line. <br>
 Task 6: prints all single digit numbers of base 10 starting from 0, followed by a new line. <br>
+Task 7: Prints the lowercase alphabet in reverse, followed by a new line. <br>